gerardog/gsudo/docs/docs/intro.md

 ### Features

 - It is a proper `sudo for windows`:
-  - Executes the desired command with elevated permissions.
+  - Executes the desired command with elevated permissions (or as another user).
   - Elevated commands are shown in the current user-level console.
 No new window.
 (Unless you specify `-n`)
   - Full console support: Colors, full keyboard, auto-completion, etc.
   - Supports I/O redirection.
   - Handles Ctrl-C properly
   - Supports worldwide encodings & codepages
 - Uses the current shell to interpet the command to elevate:
   - `gsudo {command}` uses a new instance of the invoking shell to elevate the command.
     For example, in PowerShell `gsudo mkdir x` becames `pwsh -c "mkdir x"`, while in CMD it becames `cmd /c "mkdir x"`.
   - Supported Shells:
     - [CMD](usage)